mcaskill/js-html-build-attributes/docs/api.compose.md

 ## `HTMLBuildAttributes#filterAttributeValue()`

-Approve, reject, and parse a value for an HTML attribute.
+Reject, approve, and parse a value for an HTML attribute.

 This method is defined from the constructor's `attributeValueFilter` parameter.